19829984/19829984.github.io/_posts/2023-09-12-MetalSlugCamera.md

 ## Metal Slug’s Camera System
 In Metal Slug (I'll abbreviate it as MS), most of the time the camera seems to be only moving towards the right as the player progress, but this is not the case.
 In certain areas, it allows the player to still move within a bound area that is larger than the camera’s play space.

-I first tried some BluePrint solutions that would move the camera along a fixed spline track, but after some thinking and replaying MS3 I realized that this doesn’t really work, at least not on its own.
+I first tried some Blueprint solutions that would move the camera along a fixed spline track, but after some thinking and replaying MS3 I realized that this doesn’t really work, at least not on its own.
 Across Metal Slug, I've noticed that the camera commonly are in one of three states:
 1. **Forward Scrolling** - Player must move forward, and the camera will only move forward.
 Vertical tracking of the player still occurs.
 This needs to support “forward” being either left or right to allow for more interesting level design.
 2. **Bounded** - The camera is bounded to a small area, or an area so small that no movement is possible.
 It will continuously track the player as they approach the screen’s threshold
 3. **Auto Scrolling** - The camera continuously move forward in the environment at a fixed speed, while the player either must keep up by foot, stand on some kind of moving vehicle, or is piloting a moving vehicle that is already moving forward.
 Forward can either be to the right or up.
 Auto Scrolling up will basically be a shmup (shoot'em up) at that point.